-Reviewing The Best Heavy Duty Log Splitter37-ton machine.
+The NorthStar 37 ton log splitter is one of the most heavy-duty machines on the market and is my personal favorite 37-ton machine.
 There are a lot of reasons to love this machine, and the simplest reason is just how much power this thing has.

 With the NorthStar, I split many cords with varying degrees of logs, hard and soft, small and large.
 This splitter got through all of them very easily.
 I put some 35-inch elm logs through this thing, and it barely skipped a beat.

 If you have ever split elm logs before, you know this can be a very difficult wood to split.
 And with how easy this machine did it, has certainly shown just how heavy duty this log splitter really is.